 The most important thing for all marketers to remember is that the debate between earned, owned or paid content is not a simple case of ‘either or’.
-Just as you seek to create a marketing mix which utilises multiple platforms and allows for fluidity in strategy, content should be tailored and honed to meet the needs of the brand at any given time.
+Seek to create a marketing mix which utilises multiple platforms and allows for fluidity in strategy.
+Content should also be tailored and honed to meet the needs of the brand at any given time.

 1) Weigh the pros and cons

-As can be seen above, each avenue offers its pros and cons, and can often vary in usefulness depending on your stage of brand development.
+As can be seen above, each avenue offers its pros and cons.
+They can often vary in usefulness depending on your stage of brand development.
 If you’re looking to draw in new consumers, paid content can offer reach and scale.
-If you’re looking to build retention and added value, owned could be the best way to go.
-If you’re confident your product or service offering can speak for itself, letting your brand reputation do the talking in the form of earned content can be rewarding and require minimal maintenance.
+But, if you’re looking to build retention and added value, owned could be the best way to go.
+Or, if you’re confident your product or service offering can speak for itself, letting your brand reputation do the talking in the form of earned content can be rewarding and require minimal maintenance.

 2) Take your time, and do your research

-Taking the time to consider what you need from your content is key, as is planning how your strategy is going to get you there.
-A little research can go a long way: a recent whitepaper by earned content agency Olapic (and distributed by Marketing Week) argued that creating more engaging content is both the top priority and the biggest challenge for UK content creators.
+Taking the time to consider what you need from your content is key.
+Planning how your strategy is going to get you there.
+A little research can go a long way.
+A recent whitepaper by earned content agency Olapic argued that creating more engaging content is both the top priority and the biggest challenge for UK content creators.

 3) Keep it simple

-It was also suggested by Olapic that turning your owned content into brand assets, with simple methods such as using hashtags, offers good cross-platform integration to tie your efforts together.
-The CMI also proposes keeping it simple, arguing that when it comes to earned content, choosing an influencer who is active on the key social media platforms for your target audience is crucial to making sure your message is targeted and ultimately well received.
+It was also suggested by Olapic that you can turn your owned content into brand assets.
+Simple methods such as using hashtags, offers good cross-platform integration to tie your efforts together.
+The CMI also proposes keeping it simple.
+With earned content, choosing an active influencer on key social media platforms for your audience is crucial.
+They’ll help make sure your message is targeted and ultimately well received.

-Whichever combination of options you choose for your content marketing, the standard practices of clear messaging, informed targeting and high ROI for your time and money still stand.
+Which combination of options will you choose for your content marketing?
+These standard practices of clear messaging, informed targeting and high ROI for your time and money will help.
 For tips on how to measure your new content strategy to make sure it’s working for you, check out Brand Watch’s guide to ‘How to Measure Paid, Owned, and Earned Media.’